-24 Describe the principal legal and regulatory restrictions on offers and sales of interests in private equity funds formed in your jurisdiction, including the type of investors to whom such funds (or private equity funds formed in other jurisdictions) may be offered without registration under applicable securities laws in your jurisdiction.
+Describe the principal legal and regulatory restrictions on offers and sales of interests in private equity funds formed in your jurisdiction, including the type of investors to whom such funds (or private equity funds formed in other jurisdictions) may be offered without registration under applicable securities laws in your jurisdiction.

-Under the Financial Services and Markets Act 2000 (FSMA), there is a general restriction on anyone who is not an authorised person communicating, in the course of business, an invitation or inducement to engage in investment activity and a restriction on promoting interests in unregulated collective investment schemes (which would typically include private equity funds structured as English limited partnerships (ELPs)).
+Under the Financial Services and Markets Act 2000 (FSMA 2000), there is a general restriction on anyone who is not an authorised person communicating, in the course of business, an invitation or inducement to engage in investment activity and a restriction on promoting interests in unregulated collective investment schemes (which would typically include private equity funds structured as English limited partnerships (ELPs)).

-Alternative investment fund managers (AIFMs) authorised by the Financial Conduct Authority (FCA) are not subject to the financial promotion restriction, but are prohibited from promoting interests in an unregulated collective investment scheme, unless an exclusion applies.
-Such exclusions include a UK-authorised AIFM marketing to 'professional investors' (generally, institutional investors and certain types of family offices and other persons who are capable of electing to be treated as professional investors because they meet certain restrictive criteria based on their knowledge and experience) in the UK.
+Alternative investment fund managers authorised by the Financial Conduct Authority (FCA) are not subject to the financial promotion restriction, but are prohibited from promoting interests in an unregulated collective investment scheme, unless an exclusion applies.
+Such exclusions include a UK-authorised AIFM marketing to 'professional investors' (generally, institutional investors and certain types of family offices and other persons who are capable of electing to be treated as professional investors because they meet certain restrictive criteria based on their knowledge and experience) and, in respect of certain strategies, to certain high net worth and sophisticated investors in the United Kingdom.

-A non-UK fund manager would typically be a non-authorised person for the purposes of FSMA and providing marketing materials or offering documents for a private equity fund to a prospective investor in the UK would constitute a prohibited financial promotion unless an exclusion applies.
+A non-UK fund manager would typically be a non-authorised person for the purposes of FSMA 2000 and providing marketing materials or offering documents for a private equity fund to a prospective investor in the United Kingdom would constitute a prohibited financial promotion unless an exclusion applies.
 Such exclusions include a non-UK fund manager marketing to professional investors pursuant to the UK's national private placement regime.
-If a non-UK fund manager is seeking to market a fund in the UK under the national private placement regime, it must notify the FCA using an online form that contains certain general information about the fund manager and the fund, and it will also be subject to certain ongoing reporting requirements to investors and to the FCA, as well as notification and disclosure requirements in the event that the fund acquires or disposes of a substantial stake in a UK non-listed company, and restrictions on certain capital distributions if the fund acquires control of a UK company.
+If a non-UK fund manager is seeking to market a fund in the United Kingdom under the national private placement regime, it must notify the FCA using an online form that contains certain general information about the fund manager and the fund, and it will also be subject to certain ongoing reporting requirements to investors and to the FCA, as well as notification and disclosure requirements in the event that the fund acquires or disposes of a substantial stake in a UK non-listed company, and restrictions on certain capital distributions if the fund acquires control of a UK company.

-For the above purposes, a fund manager will be 'marketing' in the UK if it (or someone on its behalf) is making a direct or indirect offering or placement of units or shares in a fund it manages to investors domiciled or with a registered office in the UK.
+For the above purposes, a fund manager will be 'marketing' in the United Kingdom if it (or someone on its behalf) is making a direct or indirect offering or placement of units or shares in a fund it manages to investors domiciled or with a registered office in the United Kingdom.

-Given that 'marketing' is an activity that must be at the initiative of the manager, where an investor seeks information about a private equity fund strictly at its own initiative, the manager would not be regarded as marketing in the UK.
+Given that 'marketing' is an activity that must be at the initiative of the manager, where an investor seeks information about a private equity fund strictly at its own initiative, the manager would not be regarded as marketing in the United Kingdom.

-However, the financial promotion restriction and the restriction on the promotion of unregulated collective investments schemes under FSMA predate the transposition of the Alternative Investment Fund Managers Directive 2011/61/EU (AIFMD) into UK law.
-Accordingly, even if a fund manager is not 'marketing' the fund in the UK, care should be taken that it is not making a financial promotion or promoting an unregulated collective investment scheme in the UK without the benefit of an exclusion.
+However, the financial promotion restriction and the restriction on the promotion of unregulated collective investments schemes under FSMA 2000 predate the transposition of Directive 2011/61/EU (Alternative Investment Fund Managers Directive) into UK law.
+Accordingly, even if a fund manager is not 'marketing' the fund in the United Kingdom, care should be taken that it is not making a financial promotion or promoting an unregulated collective investment scheme in the United Kingdom without the benefit of an exclusion.